thisisnsh/aithing/README.md

     - OAuth Claude MCP Style
 - Video

 Monday
 - Website aithing.dev

 Tuesday
 - Login Firebase
 - Get API from Firebase
 - Release

+Future
+- Selection-Only Screenshot
+- Black Box (Area that will not be captured by the AI) ^M
+- Elicitation
+- Release